WojciechLamperski/Java-Collections/MAP.md

 ## Map <K, V>

-Map<K, V> in Java is conceptually similar to JavaScript’s Object, but with fewer restrictions and more built-in methods to make working with key-value pairs easier and more efficient.
+Map<K, V> in Java is conceptually similar to JavaScript’s Object with more built-in methods to make working with key-value pairs easier and more efficient.

 K stands for Key.
 V stands for Value.
 Key and value can be of any Type, which is more flexible than Object with fields and field values.